You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 If you get this type of timeout error, try the following:

-- Some adapters (red cable from Taobao) do not support the way how HUD ECU normally generates the fast init pulse.
+- Some adapters (e.g. some SiliconLabs chips) do not support the way how HUD ECU normally generates the fast init pulse.

-- For slow computers you can enter a K-Line timing correction which is added to the 50 ms interval:
+- For slow computers you can enter in the same window a K-Line timing correction which is added to the 50 ms interval:

-ATTENTION: If you enter a wrong value here you may screw up the fast initialization forever.
+ATTENTION: If you enter an invalid value here you may screw up the fast initialization forever.

 If changing this value did not solve your problem, reset the correction to zero otherwise you may never be able to connect.

-- BUSINIT: ERROR from the ELM327 adapter means that the ELM327 did not receive a response from the ECU.
+- BUSINIT: ERROR from an ELM327 adapter means that the adapter did not receive a valid response from the ECU.

-If you have any problem you can send me a log file of the Trace pane with the error message.
+If you have any problem you can send me a Trace logfile with the error message.

 You can write me in english, german or spanish.